Cross-doc allows you to easily pull in tables from other Coda docs so that you can annotate, review, or reference them as needed.

 Now that your sync table is set up, you can adjust your table's sync settings.

-In the Settings menu, select the number of rows you would like to sync in from the source table.
+In the first dropdown, select the number of rows you would like to sync in from the source table.

 FAQs